Sunrise Service Liturgy

 BENEDICTION

-Liturgist: And finally, our benediction.
+Liturgist (Andrea): And finally, our benediction.
 The tomb is empty.
 Christ has risen.
-As we journey in faith, may our lives be full, our love be abundant, and our hope be eternal.
+As we live in faith, may our lives be full, our love be abundant, and our hope be eternal.
 Let us live this day and always for Jesus because he, the Risen Christ, lives in and through us.
+Go now as Easter people—walking gently, loving boldly, and listening for the voice that still calls you by name.

 Liturgist: Christ is risen!